ekhv/pytest-learn/readme.txt

-An example of using the pytest framework and jenkins
+An example of using the Pytest Framework and Declarative Pipelines Jenkins